Acacia melanoxylon: Properties

 A. melanoxylon timber - commonly known as "blackwood" - has a density of approximately 660 kg/m^{3} and is strong in compression, resistant to impact and is moderately stiff.
 It is moderately blunting to work with tools and bends well.
 It may be nailed or screwed with ease, but gluing may produce variable results.
 The wood is easily stained and produces a high-quality finish.

 Australian blackwood seasons easily with some possible cupping when boards are inadequately restrained.
 The timber produces little movement once seasoned.

-The timber is susceptible to attacked by furniture beetles, termites and powder-post beetles (sapwood) due to its physical resistance to effective preservative treatments.
+The timber is susceptible to attacks by furniture beetles, termites and powder-post beetles (sapwood) due to its physical resistance to effective preservative treatments.

 The timber provides very high chatoyance, with an average value above 26 PZC.

 Invasive species

-has been introduced to many countries for forestry plantings and as an ornamental tree.
+The species has been introduced to many countries for forestry plantings and as an ornamental tree.
 It now is present in Africa, Asia, Europe, Indian Ocean, the Pacific Ocean, South America and the United States.
 It is a declared noxious weed species in South Africa and is a pest in Portugal's Azores Islands.
 It was also recently listed by the California Invasive Plant Council (Cal-IPC) as an invasive weed that may cause limited impact (Knapp 2003).
 Its use as a street tree is being phased out in some locales because of the damage it often causes to pavements and underground plumbing.
 In some regions of Tasmania, blackwood is now considered a pest.